 The Existing Data Review Form may be used during a referral conference, if the team feels it is needed to document information reviewed.
 It is not a required form.
 If the team chooses to use the EDR during the referral conference, then follow the guidance below.
 Some of the guidance is different than the guidance for using the EDR during the reevaluation process.

-Existing Data Review w/Notice of Decision JULT 2010 Name: ID#: Date of Birth: Age: Grade: School/Site: Guidance While most computer-based i programs will have the ch ild's demographic information
+Existing Data Review/ Notice of Decision Name: ID#: Age: Grade: Date of Birth: School/Site: ograms will have the child's demographic information ewing it as a team to verify this information with the a.